JCWasmx86/Conquer/docs/compiling.md

 ### Prerequisites

 1. You need Debian sid or bullseye, as these are the only versions with the package `openjdk-15-jdk`.
-2. This packages are required, too: git, libarchive-dev, libcurl4-openssl-dev, bash, musescore3, libgtk-3-dev, pkg-config, valac, libgee-0.8-dev, libjson-glib-dev
+2. This packages are required, too: git, libarchive-dev, libcurl4-openssl-dev, bash, musescore3, libgtk-3-dev, pkg-config, valac, libgee-0.8-dev, libjson-glib-dev, make
 3. Gradle is required.
 Conquer is only tested with 6.8
+4. `JAVA_HOME` has to be set.

 ### Compiling